 11.1 Information About You

-11.1.1 We may use the information you provide or that we obtain through our dealings with you:
+11.1.1 We may use the information you provide or that we obtain through our dealings with you, or others:

-a. for the provision of Services and, on a confidential basis, to our Partners, employees and agents;
+a. for the provision of Services to fulfil our contractual obligations to you or the legitimate interests of you, ourselves and others.
+We may give it on a confidential basis to our Partners, employees and agents;

-c. to ensure the safety and security of our premises (where we may use CCTV); for fraud prevention purposes (including verification checks for our money laundering obligations); to assess client satisfaction (such as by asking you to participate in surveys); and to help improve our services generally; or
+c. to ensure legitimate interests in the safety and security of our premises (where we may use CCTV); for fraud prevention purposes (including verification checks for our money laundering obligations); to assess client satisfaction (such as by asking you to participate in surveys); and to help improve our services generally; or

 11.1.3 Sometimes we request the services of other companies or people to assist with typing, photocopying or other administrative duties on our files to ensure this is done promptly.
-A confidentiality agreement will be sought with these providers.
+We believe we have a legitimate interest in doing this A confidentiality agreement will be sought with these providers.
 If you do not want your file to be outsourced please inform this Firm as soon as possible.

 11.2 Our Duty of Confidentiality

 a. for the purpose of acting for you;